siddharthanayak2603/ES-335-Assignment-2-2025-Fall/README.md

 3. Referring to the same [notebook](https://nipunbatra.github.io/ml-teaching/notebooks/dummy-variables-multi-colinearity.html), explain why Sklearn's linear regression implementation is robust against multicollinearity.
 Dive deep into Sklearn's code and explain in depth the methodology used in sklearn's implementation. **[1 Mark]**

 4. Begin by exploring the [instructor's notebook](https://github.com/nipunbatra/ml-teaching/blob/master/notebooks/siren.ipynb) that introduces the application of Random Fourier Features (RFF) for image reconstruction.
 Demonstrate the following applications using the cropped image from the notebook:
-    - Superresolution: perform superresolution on the image shown in notebook to enhance its resolution by factor 2. **[2 Marks]**
+    - Superresolution: perform superresolution on the image shown in notebook to enhance its resolution by factor 2.
+Show a qualitative comparison of original and reconstructed image. **[2 Marks]**
+    - The above only helps us with a qualitative comparison.
+Let us now do a quantitative comparison.
+First, skim read this article: https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution **[2 Marks]**
+        - Start with a 400x400 image (ground truth high resolution).
+        - Resize it to a 200x200 image (input image)
+        - Use RFF + Linear regression to increase the resolution to 400x400 (predicted high resolution image)
+        - Compute the following metrics:
+            - RMSE on predicted v/s ground truth high resolution image
+            - Peak SNR
     - Completing Image with Random Missing Data: Apply RFF to complete the image with 10%, 20%, and so on up to 90% of its data missing randomly.
 Randomly remove portions of the data, train the model on the remaining data, and predict on the entire image.
-Display the reconstructed images for each missing data percentage. **[1 Mark]**
+Display the reconstructed images for each missing data percentage and show the metrics calculated above.
+What do you conclude?. **[2 Marks]**
-    - Image Inpainting: Take out a rectangular patch from the image.
-Utilize RFF to train a linear model using the remaining image data.
-Reconstruct the entire image using the trained model and highlight the effectiveness of the inpainting process. **[1 Mark]**

 5. Use the [instructor's notebook](https://github.com/nipunbatra/ml-teaching/blob/master/notebooks/movie-recommendation-knn-mf.ipynb) on matrix factorisation, and solve the following questions.
-    - Use the above image from Q4 and complete the rectangular missing        patch for three cases.
-Vary the patch location as follows.
+    - Use the above image from Q4 and complete the rectangular missing patch for three cases, i.e. a rectangular block of 30X30 is assumed missing from the image.
+Choose rank `r` yourself.
+Vary the patch location as follows. **[3 Marks]**
         1. an area with mainly a single color.
         2. an area with 2-3 different colors.
         3. an area with at least 5 different colors.

-        Perform Gradient Descent for 10 epochs, plot the selected patches, original and reconstructed images, and write your observations.
+        Perform Gradient Descent till convergence, plot the selected patches, original and reconstructed images, compute the metrics mentioned in Q4 and write your observations.
+Obtain the reconstruction using RFF + Linear regression and compare the two.

-    - Vary patch size (NxN) for ```N = [20, 40, 60, 80, 100]``` and peform Gradient Descent for 10 epochs.
-Demonstrate the variation in reconstruction quality by making appropriate plots.
+    - Vary patch size (NxN) for ```N = [20, 40, 60, 80, 100]``` and peform Gradient Descent till convergence.
+Demonstrate the variation in reconstruction quality by making appropriate plots and metrics. **[3 Marks]**

         Reconstruct the same patches using RFF.
 Compare the results and write your observations.

-    - Vary the number of epochs ```n = [1, 5, 10, 20, 50]``` and plot the reconstructed images as the number of epochs increase.

-    - Write a function using this [reference](https://pytorch.org/docs/stable/generated/torch.linalg.lstsq.html) and use alternating least squares instead of gradient descent to repeat Part 1, 2 and 3 of Q5, using your written function.
+    - Write a function using this [reference](https://pytorch.org/docs/stable/generated/torch.linalg.lstsq.html) and use alternating least squares instead of gradient descent to repeat Part 1, 2 of Q5, using your written function. **[3 Marks]**

     - Consider a patch of size (100x100) with at least 5 colors.
 Vary the low-rank value as ```r = [5, 10, 20, 50, 100]``` .
 Use Gradient Descent and plot the reconstructed images to demonstrate difference in reconstruction quality.
-Write your observations.
+Write your observations. **[3 Marks]**

 6. Create a data set as follows: